alex-oleshkevich/starsessions/README.md

 ## Session termination

-The middleware will remove session data and cookie if session has no data.
+The middleware will remove session data and cookies if the session has no data.
 Use `request.session.clear` to empty data.

 ## Regenerating session ID

-Sometimes you need a new session ID to avoid session fixation attacks (for example, after successful signs in).
+Sometimes you need a new session ID to avoid session fixation attacks (for example, after successful signs-in).
 For that, use `starsessions.session.regenerate_session_id(connection)` utility.

 ```python